 Conductive hearing loss

-is due to problems in the outer or middle ear that interfere with sound passing to the inner ear.
-It usually involves a decrease in sound level and can often be corrected by medical or surgical treatment.
+is due to problems in the outer or middle ear that make it hard for sound to pass to the inner ear.
+This can be from problems along the ear canal, ear drum, and the small internal bones.
+It can often be corrected by medical or surgical treatment.

 Sensorineural hearing loss

 is due to damage to the inner ear or the major nerve pathway that goes from the inner ear to the brain.
-In addition to a decrease in sound level, it also affects the ability to understand speech.
-This type of hearing loss is permanent.
-It cannot be corrected medically or surgically, but it can be treated with hearing aids and assistive devices.
+This type of hearing loss cannot be corrected.
+Hearing aids and assistive devices can help.

 Mixed hearing loss

-is due to a combination of both conductive and sensorineural hearing loss.
+is due to a mix of both of the above types of hearing loss.